codethesaurus/docs/docs/install/install-ct-docker.md

-# Installing Code Thesaurus with Docker
+# Running the Application with Docker

 ## Docker Compose